-When you have recruited tens of thousands of casually employed promotional and event staff over a 22-year period, you learn a thing or two about how to review resumes on mass, what to look for and what makes the cut!
+When you have recruited a lot of casually employed promotional and event staff over a number of years, you learn a thing or two about how to review resumes on mass, what to look for and what makes the cut!

 Creating that first impression.